Date: 13 January 2019. Frog and the Red Tide.

 day, well, sometimes it is not very much at all.
 Meeting the frog

 threw me off for a bit.
 I still wonder how long that critter lived

 in my moss.
 There have been zero flies, moths or flying insects

-inside Seaweed for ages so I'm not sure when Ribbit arrived.
+inside Seaweed for ages so I am not certain when *Ribbit arrived.